 In the case of an Order to Show Cause why a License or Registration should not be suspended or revoked, the hearing shall be conducted pursuant to M.G.L. c.
 30A, §§ 10, 11 and 12.

-If after the commencement of the hearing, the parties reach a settlement, the Hearing Officer shall suspend the proceedings pending Commission consideration of the matter under 935 CMR 501.500(7).
+If after the commencement of the hearing, the parties reach a settlement, the Hearing Officer shall suspend the proceedings pending Commission consideration of the matter under 935 CMR 501.500(7): Commission’s Authority to Review, Approve or Reject Informal Dispositions.

 Reopening of Hearings.
 At any time before the Commission's Final Decision is issued, on the motion of any party or on their own initiative, the Commission by a majority vote or the Hearing Officer may on good cause shown reopen the hearing for the purpose of receiving new evidence.